 Steve Gunderson, President & CEO

-Gunderson spent six years as President and CEO of the Council on Foundations.
+Gunderson served as President and CEO of the Council on Foundations between 2005 and 2011.
 One of his many priorities at the Council was education and workforce investment.
-Under his leadership the Council created a division for Public-Private Partnerships where the National Fund for Workforce Solutions operates.
+Under his leadership the Council has created a division for Public-Private Partnerships including the National Fund for Workforce Solutions.

 In 2012 Steve became President and CEO of the Association of Private Sector Colleges and Universities.
 Under his leadership, he has worked to refocus the association and the sector on workforce education programming.
 He has become a strong voice for postsecondary career education, writing and speaking on this topic across the nation.
 He is still recognized for his insight and analysis on the national political issues of the day, and has lectured widely from Harvard University to The Brookings Institution.

 A graduate from the University of Wisconsin – Madison and the Brown School of Broadcasting, Gunderson and his husband, Ethan Ngo, live in Arlington, Virginia.
 He is an active member of Redeemer Lutheran Church and today serves on the Board of Directors of Lutheran World Relief.
 He has previously served on a wide range of non-profit boards including The White House Fellows Selection Commission, The Lutheran Theological Seminary at Gettysburg and the Human Rights Campaign.